yoren/wpcollab-plugin-skeleton/root/contributing.md

+@todo copied from https://github.com/x-team/wp-stream/blob/master/contributing.md as an example
-# Contributing to this project
+# Contributing to {%= title %}

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.